-1. The partition used by a system as the default boot partition.

-2. The physical portion of a disk that is usually assigned by the installation process to hold a specific file system.
+- 1. The partition used by a system as the default boot partition. - 2.
+The physical portion of a disk that usually is assigned by the installation process to hold a specific file system.

 See also partition

 default file system layout